Skip to content

 However this still leaves one problem to deal with, the last parameter in the function call is not safe:

-vscode showing unsafe argument of any type assigned to parameter of type Operation
+vscode showing unsafe argument of any type assigned to the parameter of type Operation

 We can just disable another ESlint rule to get rid of that: